Stephen M. Stahl, MD, PhD, DSc (Hon.)

-Adjunct Professor of Psychiatry, University of California San Diego, La Jolla, CA
+Adjunct Professor, Department of Psychiatry, University of California, San Diego School of Medicine, La Jolla, CA

-Honorary Visiting Senior Fellow, University of Cambridge, UK
+Honorary Visiting Senior Fellow, University of Cambridge, Cambridge, UK

-Director of Psychopharmacology Services and Senior Academic Advisor, California Department of State Hospitals, Sacramento, CA
+Director of Psychopharmacology, California Department of State Hospitals, Sacramento, CA

 Dr. Stephen M. Stahl received his undergraduate and medical degrees from Northwestern University in Chicago, as a member of the Honors Program in Medical Education, and his Ph.D. degree in pharmacology and physiology from the University of Chicago.
 Dr. Stahl has trained in three specialties: internal medicine at the University of Chicago; neurology at the University of California in San Francisco; and psychiatry at Stanford University.
 He is board certified in psychiatry.